 Policy 551 - Memorial Policy

 Princeton Public Schools recognizes that the loss of a student or staff member deeply impacts students, staff and families.
-The purpose of this policy is to ensure that the district support staff, students and families impacted from a death by assisting them with connections to appropriate school and community resources.
+The purpose of this policy is to outline the district's structure to support staff, students and families impacted by a traumatic death, including death by suicide, by providing information to assist connecting with appropriate school and community resources.
 Because it is recognized that memorial decisions made immediately in the aftermath of a crisis or death may be made without full consideration of the potential implications for students, staff, families and the community, Princeton Public Schools will provide a process for memorial decision-making, as well as Board-approved policies regarding memorial activities.
 This policy also recognizes that memorials after suicide may glamorize death and communicate suicide as an appropriate or desired response to stress; therefore, careful and deliberate consideration was given in determining approved memorial activities.
 This policy will be reviewed on an annual basis by district and building administration to ensure it continues to further the stated purpose.

-- Memorials: Objects or activities to remember an event or deceased person(s).
+- Memorials: Established objects or activities to remember an event or deceased person(s).

-- Postvention Team (PVT): An appointed group of staff members who develop and execute district-wide procedures for the handling of mental health needs in the recovery phase of a crisis situation needing grief support.
+- Postvention Team (PVT): An appointed group of staff members who develop and execute district-wide procedures in the recovery phase of a crisis situation needing grief support.

 - Crisis: Any natural disaster or unexpected event that negatively affects a student, a staff member or a significant group of the school population and usually involves serious emotional, psychological and/or physical injury or death.